ADACS-Australia/HWSA-2022/_episodes/02-ScientificComputing.md

 - "What is scientific computing?"
 - "How can I automate common tasks?"
 - "What is reproducible research?"
+objectives:
+- "Feel good about your computing goals"
+- "Appreciate various levels of automation"
+- "Understand what reproducibility means"
 keypoints:
 - "Scientific computing has different goals from computer science and software engineering"
 - "You are a scientist, your focus is on the science"